snuffkin/oqtopus-manager/docs/usage/permissions.md

 # Permissions

+## Overview

-OQTOPUS Manager uses a permission-based access control model.
+OQTOPUS Manager uses **permission-based access control (PBAC)**.
+The core idea is:

-Roles are mapped to sets of permissions, and each API endpoint or UI element requires a specific permission.
+1. Each user holds one or more **roles** (e.g. `operator`, `admin`).
+2. Each role is mapped to a set of **permissions** (e.g. `environment.get`, `app_settings.update`).
+3. Each API endpoint and UI element declares which permission it requires.

+This two-level indirection (role → permission) decouples "who the user is" from "what they can do".
+Adding a new action only requires a new permission string — no role definition changes.

+### Why permissions instead of roles?

+A role-only model checks `if user.role == "admin"` directly in the code.
+This becomes fragile: adding a new role or redistributing capabilities requires touching every check site.

+With permissions, each check site declares a stable intent (`"environment.create"`) and the role-to-permission mapping in `config.yaml` determines who can perform it.
+Changing which roles have which permissions requires only a config change, not a code change.

 ## Design conventions